 Value in use is determined as the present value of the estimated future cash flows expected to arise from the continued use of the asset in its present form and its eventual disposal.
 The cash flows are discounted using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which estimates of future cash flows have not been adjusted.
 Value in use is determined by applying assumptions specific to the Company's continued use and cannot take into account future development.
-These assumptions are different to those used in calculating fair value and consequently the value in use calculation.
+These assumptions are different to those used in calculating fair value and consequently the value in use calculation is likely to give a different result to a fair value calculation.

 The carrying amount of the CGU is determined on a basis consistent with the way the recoverable amount of the CGU is determined.
 If the recoverable amount of an asset or CGU is estimated to be less than its carrying amount, the carrying amount of the asset or CGU is reduced to its recoverable amount.
 An impairment loss is recognised in the statement of profit and loss.
 Any reversal of the previously recognised impairment loss is limited to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined if no impairment loss had previously been recognised.